 - Have all financial obligations to the CIA satisfied or a plan in place through SFRS

-Requests for intercession housing can be submitted via the Intersession Housing Form.
+Requests for intersession housing can be submitted via the Intersession Housing Request form.

 If requests for intersession housing are granted, the student’s current housing contract and all requirements within will be extended to cover the length of the intersession.
 At the New York campus, a student will also be expected to purchase gold points to dine on campus for the duration of the intersession, as no meal plan will be offered.
 At the California campus, a student will be billed a prorated board fee during the intersession period.
 If a student is found in violation of the Student Code of Conduct during their intersession stay, they may be asked to leave campus immediately without refund for the cost of intersession housing.